-Perhaps the most radical proposal is that of conversational analysis.
+Perhaps the most radical proposal is again that of conversational analysis.
 Given its strict anti-mentalism and the limitation of analysis to what is publicly observable, both to participants and to the researcher, its stance is to treat as analytically relevant context only the overt behaviours directly accessible to the participants and which they explicitly make relevant (Schegloff, 1992; 1997).
 Thus, the fact that a conversation takes place between a man and a woman does not automatically make gender identity relevant, but this must be evoked by the participants’ own behaviour.
 Similarly, what may have happened hours or days earlier, or the relationships among speakers and their changes over time, are contextual elements that cannot be invoked by the researcher unless the participants themselves have done so.
-According to many other approaches, including ethnography, sociology of interaction and discourse analysis, such a ‘theoretical asceticism’ (Levinson 1983: 295) is excessive and counterproductive: Cicourel (1992), in explicit polemic with conversational analysis, shows how some episodes in medical interaction cannot be interpreted except by referring to various sources of contextual information not explicitly mentioned in conversation but well present to the participants and the researcher alike.
+However, according to many other approaches, including ethnography, sociology of interaction and discourse analysis, such a ‘theoretical asceticism’ (Levinson 1983: 295) is excessive and counterproductive: Cicourel (1992), in explicit polemic with conversational analysis, shows how some episodes in medical interaction cannot be interpreted except by referring to various sources of contextual information not explicitly mentioned in conversation but well present to the participants and the researcher alike.

-Mentalist approaches, such as those by Givon or Van Dijk, address the issue of contextual delimitation from the perspective of cognitive processing.
-The computational capacities of the human mind are limited, so it is unthinkable that in interpreting an utterance or a turn at talk people activate all encyclopaedic representations, including those only remotely associated with the situation at hand.
+A different stance from conversation analysis, albeit with a similar conclusion, is taken by mentalist approaches, such as those by Givón or Van Dijk, which address the issue of contextual delimitation from the perspective of cognitive processing.
+The computational capacities of the human mind are limited, so it is unthinkable that in interpreting an utterance or a turn at talk people activate all their encyclopaedic representations, including those only remotely associated with the situation at hand.
 As van Dijk (2024: 312) notes ‘given the necessity of processing the many indexical aspects of discourse in milliseconds, context models cannot feature hundreds of parameters’.
-His model (van Dijk, 2015) provides only four macro-dimensions of context, each of which can be further articulated into more specific categories.
+His model (van Dijk, 2015) thus provides only four macro-dimensions of context, each of which can be further articulated into more specific categories.

 1) spatiotemporal setting, i.e. the time interval and the place in which one finds oneself, which can also be institutionalised, such as a classroom or a courtroom;

 2) participants, with their communicative (speaker, hearer, overheared...) and social (teacher, pupil, clerk...) roles, and their identities variously defined according to gender, membership to certain socio-cultural groups, etc.;

 3) acts, which define a certain communicative genre, such as the lecture, the interview, the academic text, and in which the reflexivity between text and context is maximised (communicative acts are part of the context, but also contribute to constructing it);

 4) knowledge, i.e. what the participants know, their encyclopaedia, which determines what is to be included or what may be excluded from the discourse.

-This is a more parsimonious framework than that of Hymes (1972) in terms of number of categories, but at the same time it is also more comprehensive, since it includes an aspect such as shared knowledge that was not included in the SPEAKING model.
+This is a more parsimonious framework than that of Hymes (1972) in terms of number of categories, but at the same time it is also more comprehensive, since it includes an aspect such as shared knowledge that was not included in the SPEAKING original model.